tasharen/tnet/Assets/TNet/ReadMe - 1.3.0.txt

 - FIX: Fixed a bug with sending data directly to the specified player.
 - FIX: Resolving a player address will no longer result in an exception with an invalid address.
 - FIX: Changed the order of some notifications.
 A new host will always be chosen before "player left" notification, for example.

-1.2.0
-- NEW: Added TNManager.CloseChannel.
-- FIX: TNManager.isHosting was not correct if the host was alone.
-- FIX: TNAutoSync will now start properly on runtime-instantiated objects.